 Why Prisoners Convert

 Although some of the 30 prisoners converted because of the need for protection, the primary motivation I found was spiritual "searching" — seeking religious meaning to interpret and resolve discontent.

 The prisoners took on several new roles in their quest for meaning and identity.
-Among the prisoners I interviewed, it was not unusual for a young African-American prisoner who began his incarceration with no religious affiliation to start attending Baptist services in the chapel, convert to the Nation of Islam, and then convert to Black Hebrew Israelism and finally to Sunni Islam.
+Among the prisoners I interviewed, it was not unusual for a young Black person who began his incarceration with no religious affiliation to start attending Baptist services in the chapel, convert to the Nation of Islam, and then convert to Black Hebrew Israelism and finally to Sunni Islam.
 Many reported that their conversions were inspired not only by sacred texts, rituals and practices but also by literature, hip-hop music and the media.

 The study confirms the important role social networks play in how people are recruited into new religious movements.
 The prisoners I interviewed typically converted to non-Judeo-Christian religions upon the advice of their parents, cell mates and fellow gang members.
 My research revealed that although some inmates may be inspired by foreign terrorist organizations like al-Qaeda, these groups were not directly involved in the radicalization process.

 The chaplains I interviewed maintained that for the overwhelming majority of inmates who convert to non-Judeo-Christian faiths, the experience increases self-discipline and helps them interact in a positive way with other inmates and staff, thereby making a meaningful contribution to their rehabilitation.

 "After they are here for a while, some inmates come to understand the need for a higher power," said one of the chaplains.
 "Some start studying and eventually they convert to a religion.
 You can see the difference almost immediately.
 You see the difference in their comportment, in their tolerance of others."